rachel-pu/WiNG.it-hackathon/README.md

 We are thrilled to announce that WiNG.it won the **First Flight Award** at WiNGHacks!
 This award recognizes the best project created by first-time hackers.

-## About WiNGHacks

-WiNGHacks is the first annual hackathon event at UF that focuses on uplifting Women, Nonbinary, and Gender minorities.
-It aims to provide a supportive environment where these groups can thrive and showcase their technological skills.

 ## Project Overview

 WiNG.it simulates realistic behavioral interviews through a unique interactive experience.
 Our mascot, Cornelius the Cat, reads out 5 carefully selected interview questions.
-Participants respond verbally to these questions.
+Users respond verbally to these questions.

 ### Features

 - **Interactive Q&A:** Engage in a mock interview where Cornelius the Cat asks you interview questions.
 - **Verbal Responses:** Users provide their answers verbally, mimicking a real interview setting.
 - **Transcripts:** Receive a full transcript of your responses.
-- **Response Analysis:** Get detailed feedback on the length of your responses.
+- **Response Time:** Get feedback on the time took for each of your responses.
-- **Professional Advice:** Obtain professional advice to improve your interviewing skills.
+- **Guided Responses:** Learn to answer interview questions effectively with practical examples.
 - **Common Pitfalls:** Learn about common pitfalls to avoid during interviews.

 ## Getting Started

+ ⚠️ Please make sure to use **Google Chrome** while using our project! ⚠️

 There are two ways to experience WiNG.it:

 ### Option 1: Visit Our Website

-You can start using WiNG.it right away by visiting our website (please use Google Chrome!):
+You can start using WiNG.it right away by visiting our website:

 [WiNG.it](https://wing-it.onrender.com/)